Analysis: As preseason begins, Sounders look to develop chemistry with revamped, talented roster

 What was written was more of a horror story.
 RSL defender Justen Glad followed Rowe's miss and scored the deciding goal to defeat Seattle 6-5 on penalty kicks after a goal-less 120 minutes before 34,000 fans.

-Last season’s finish is why Seattle doesn’t need extra motivation when they face off against the rival Portland Timbers Wednesday in Tucson for Seattle’s preseason opener.
-The match is part of FC Tucson’s Desert Showcase at Kino North Stadium, but it won’t be livestreamed due to technical difficulties.
+Last season's finish is why Seattle doesn't need extra motivation when it faces off against the rival Portland Timbers on Wednesday in Tucson for Seattle's preseason opener.
+The match is part of FC Tucson's Desert Showcase at Kino North Stadium, but it won't be livestreamed due to technical difficulties.

 The Sounders were able to return the bulk of their players from the 2021 roster — 11 who also played roles in the 2019 MLS Cup run, each bringing their own individual motivation.
 Best XI players in Jordan Morris (knee), Nico Lodeiro (knee), Joao Paulo (hamstring) and Raul Ruidiaz (hamstring) had their seasons impacted by injuries.
 Nouhou, who was named to the MLS All-Star team, wasn't selected for the playoff loss due to health and safety protocols, while a knee injury stunted veteran Will Bruin's season.